-In the spirit of our Catholic Jesuit tradition, Loyola University Health System is committed to providing health-care services to all patients based on medical necessity.
+In the spirit of our Catholic Jesuit tradition, Loyola Medicine is committed to providing healthcare services to all patients based on medical necessity.

-For patients who require financial assistance or who experience temporary financial hardship, LUHS offers several assistance and payment options, including charity and discounted care, short-term and long-term payment plans.
+For patients who require financial assistance or who experience temporary financial hardship, Loyola Medicine offers several assistance and payment options, including charity and discounted care as well as short-term and long-term payment plans.

-LUHS extends discounts to all uninsured patients who receive medically necessary services.
-Uninsured discount amounts are based on Federal Poverty Level (FPL) guidelines.
+Loyola extends discounts to all uninsured patients who receive medically necessary services.
+Uninsured discount amounts are based on federal poverty level (FPL) guidelines.
 All medically necessary services qualify for uninsured discounts.
-LUHS may qualify patients based on residency requirements.
+Loyola may qualify patients based on residency requirements.

 Services such as cosmetic procedures, hearing aids and eye care that normally are not covered by insurance are priced at packaged rates with no additional discount.
 All payments are expected at the time of service.